leka/moti/INSTALL.md

 For comfort, we like like to use a Git GUI.
 For beginners, we recommend the Github Git GUI.
 Go visit the [Github for Mac website](http://mac.github.com/), download the package and install it as you would do with any other application.

-For those on Linux or Windows, there [apps](http://git-scm.com/downloads/guis) for you as well but we're assuming that if you are using Linux, you don't need one of them.
+For those on Linux or Windows, there are [apps](http://git-scm.com/downloads/guis) for you as well but we assume that if you are using Linux, you don't need one of them.

 ####Installing Homebrew